cysouw/diathesis/text/c03_prepositions.md

 ## Diatheses with promotion to object

-### --- Additions --- {.unnumbered}
+### --- [ Ø > OBJ ] Object addition --- {.unnumbered}

 ### [ –P | DP ] Dative addition + governed preposition

 This alternation allows for either a dative to be present or not with verbs that have no nominative argument.
-Consquently, a valency-simulating pronoun *es* is present.
+Consequently, a valency-simulating pronoun *es* is present.

 **Attested Verbs**